tutumcloud/api-docs/source/includes/tag.md

 }
 ```

-Tags help to identify the nodes when deploying services
+Tags are used to target the deployment of services to a specific set of nodes.
+[Learn more](https://support.tutum.co/support/solutions/articles/5000508859)

 ### Attributes